Plateau alley defence

 Needler carnage

 Alternatively you can use a faster and more aggressive thrust-firing approach with the needler, which is what I normally go for when the enemy are really pressuring hard.
-There's a special way you can do it.
+There's a special way you can do it, as follows.
 Just to your right the plateau edge starts rising up.
 As you run forwards sending out a stream from the top of the alley, peel off to the right and continue up along the plateau edge, continuing to spit out needles, maybe altering to a second target further back, and maybe ending your run with a grenade for good measure.
 You can make those decisions as you go.
 The edge gives you some cover, and only enemies to the left of the path will stand much chance of hitting you at all.
 Reload as you backtrack.
 Fire stream after stream like this when the attack is at its nastiest, and you can quickly turn the path into a complete hell-pit of pink explosions and chain reactions, accompanied by a chaotic mix of Elite death cries and the sound of Grunts running for their lives.
 Glorious!
 Sometimes there'll be so much dust around from all the explosions that you can't actually see what you're shooting at, but I say keep firing anyway; those needles are almost bound to home in on something!

 If you find that the Elites tend to be too overpowering at the start of the battle, you can always make things a bit easier by taking time to kill a few when still back in the hidey-hole area or whatever.
 Actually I sometimes kill one or two from there anyway because it's just so hard to resist using my lovely gleaming pistol when the frontmost Elites come into sight.
 Must… pull… trigger…